“Stay away from anything that stains your soul.”

 While the plot is somewhat predictable largely due to the clichéd characters and stereotypes (of Germans and immigrants), the film is both enjoyable to watch (thanks to the funny scenes portraying the first experiences of Kendal with household appliances unknown in his world), but also heart wrenching due to the harsh reality the boy has to live in.

 The film doesn’t spare its viewers the nastiness of the underground criminal world of Hamburg as perceived through the eyes of a little Kurdish boy, or the helpless situation the boy finds himself in due to the inefficiency of government institutions.
 It’s impossible to remain indifferent to the fate of little Kendal thanks to the skillful portrayal of his character by young Arman Inci.
-The facial expressions of the young actor – from awe, to sadness, to fear — reflect his inner world and contribute greatly to the emotional effect of the story.
-As in many a Coming-of-Age tale about innocence lost, one is prepared for the possible developments, yet is still likely to find himself/herself moved none-the-less.
+The facial expressions of the young actor – from awe, to sadness, to fear — reflect his inner world and contribute significantly to the emotional effect of the story.
+As in many a Coming-of-Age tale about innocence lost, one is prepared for the possible developments, yet is still likely to find himself/herself moved nonetheless.
 I know I was.

 Trailer ( in German )

 Author’s Note: The DVD contains English Audio Track